everyone i ever knew plus everything that ever happened minus everything i forgot

 Benway’s Deathbed (1964) 3 minutes.
 No rating.

 In 1964 I talked a lot about becoming a filmmaker.
 I talked about it so much that, in some sense, I was a filmmaker already.
-My friend, Karen Sorenson, worked at the CBC, in the research department of a network public affairs and arts show called The Observer.
-She called to say they wanted to do a piece on an independent filmmaker - would I be interested?
+My friend Karen worked at the CBC, in the research department of a network public affairs and arts show called The Observer.
+She called to say they wanted to do a piece on an independent filmmaker – would I be interested?
 You bet I would!
-She didn't know my film career existed solely in my mind.
+She didn’t know my film career existed solely in my mind.

 “Independent filmmaker” was, to most people, an unfamiliar concept that was just barely starting to penetrate mass consciousness.
 The CBC, always on the cutting edge, wanted to do a short interview and show an excerpt from one of my films.
 No problem.
 My friend Roger was making a movie at the time and I helped him shoot some incomprehensible scene in Central Station which I'm sure never saw the light of day.
 Somehow he managed to wangle permission to rope off half of the busiest train station in Canada in the middle of a weekday.
 I asked him to lend me his Bolex and give me one reel of 16mm film so I could shoot my “excerpt”.